dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 Use this page when you need to confirm which persistence and execution backends the running process is actually using.

+## Timeline page

+The timeline page previews upcoming run times across all tasks by calling the scheduler's `preview_task_runs()` API for each task.
+It does not advance triggers, update `next_run_time`, or submit work to executors.

+Use the controls to choose how many run times to preview per task and the total number of rows to show.
+The result is sorted by due time so operators can quickly see what is expected to run next.

 ## Custom log storage